 Hurdy Gurdy SongsHosted by Jorge Arevalo Mateus.
 This show tries to answer the questions: “why was that song written?” “what motivated its creation?” “how is it used?” “by whom, when, and where and, especially, why?”
 We explore myriad themes and topics, from across cultures to multi-generational, across genres, styles, and ideologies.
-From the traditional to cutting edge contemporary, we will explore the background of a song and its creation and history, to give you a sense of the beauty, power and utility of Hurdy Gurdy Songs.
+From the traditional to cutting edge contemporary, we explore the background of a song and its creation and history, to give you a sense of the beauty, power and utility of Hurdy Gurdy Songs.

 Listen LIVE every Tuesday at 2:00 pm